TeaCrab/SoftCoreLite/README.md

 A project that helps me learn Typescript:

-I ask anyone who's an awesome fellow coder to interject before I do something utterly unacceptable!
-Like... loop for one uncessary more time that I had to, or I should just go learn Rust intead of this Overzealous Javascript Guardian of a language.
+I ask anyone who's an awesome fellow coder to interject before I do something utterly unacceptable.

+Like... loop for one unnecessary more time than I had to, or I should just go learn Rust instead of this Overzealous Javascript Guardian of a language.

 ---

 ## What this mod does

 ### The small collection of things I fine-tuned for my own amusement:
+Everything can be turned-off using the config.json

 *   My own implementation of [Health Per Level]

-    HP of bodyparts does not increase per level, rather:
+    HP of body parts does not increase per level, rather:
     *   Body part gets bonus HP per set amount of levels
     *   Each body part gets a set amount of bonus HP to balance it out over the levels